Prevention | Measurement | Intraoperative Tools | Medicolegal Risk

 Litigation Outcomes and Prevention

-70% of THA litigation involves LLD but most cases are defensible with proper documentation.
+LLD is a leading allegation in THA negligence claims but most cases are defensible with proper documentation.
 Successful defense requires proof of: (1) Preoperative LLD measurement and documentation, (2) Informed consent discussion including LLD risk, (3) Templating with target values documented, (4) Intraoperative measurement attempts, (5) Postoperative follow-up and management.
-Average time to litigation filing is 18-24 months after surgery.
-Maintain excellent records and communication throughout this period.
+Claims are often filed well after surgery, so maintain excellent records and communication throughout the follow-up period.

 - Complete documentation of all measurements